César Sánchez

-César Sánchez Domínguez ([ˈθesaɾ ˈsantʃeθ]; born 2 September 1971), sometimes known as simply César, is a Spanish retired footballer who played as a goalkeeper.
+César Sánchez Domínguez ([ˈθesaɾ ˈsantʃeθ]; born 2 September 1971), sometimes known as simply César, is a Spanish former professional footballer who played as a goalkeeper.

-In 20 La Liga seasons, he played 401 games, with Valladolid, Real Madrid, Zaragoza, Valencia and Villarreal, being first choice in three of those clubs and winning seven major titles with the second, including the 2002 Champions League.
+He played 401 La Liga games in 20 seasons, with Valladolid, Real Madrid, Zaragoza, Valencia and Villarreal, being first choice in three of those clubs and winning six major titles with the second, including the 2002 Champions League.
 He also appeared once for Spain.

 From January to June 2020, César was sporting director at Valencia.

 Club career

 Valladolid and Real Madrid

 César was born in Coria, Cáceres, Extremadura.
 He graduated from Real Valladolid's youth academy, and made his debut with the first team in a 0–6 home defeat against FC Barcelona where he came on for Mauro Ravnić early into the second half, at the end of the 1991–92 season.
 He only missed a total of four league games between 1995 and 2000.

-Sánchez signed in 2000–01 for La Liga giants Real Madrid, initially backing-up wonderkid Iker Casillas.
-However, the following season, he eventually became first-choice and started five out of nine UEFA Champions League matches during the capital side's victorious campaign, but was substituted by Casillas in the final with Bayer 04 Leverkusen after suffering an injury.
+Sánchez signed ahead of 2000–01 for La Liga giants Real Madrid, initially backing up wonderkid Iker Casillas.
+However, the following campaign, he eventually became first-choice and started five out of nine UEFA Champions League matches during the capital side's victorious run, but was substituted by Casillas in the final with Bayer 04 Leverkusen after suffering an injury.

 Zaragoza and Tottenham

 César joined Real Zaragoza for 2005–06, and was everpresent in the Aragonese side's lineups during three seasons.
 In August 2008, after their relegation to Segunda División, new manager Marcelino García Toral sent the player to the reserves.

 Shortly after, Sánchez was bought by Juande Ramos's Tottenham Hotspur.
-He made his first and only appearance for the London club in a 4–2 victory over Liverpool in the fourth round of the Football League Cup, replacing injured Heurelho Gomes.
+He made his only appearance for the London club in a 4–2 victory over Liverpool in the fourth round of the Football League Cup, replacing the injured Heurelho Gomes.